 Enrolled students are required to attend Orientation prior to the commencement of their studies.
-Orientation includes:
+Orientation includes information about:

-- English language and assistance programs; - Legal services; - Emergency and health services; - Complaints and appeals processes; - Course attendance and progress requirements; - Support services available to assist students with general or personal circumstances that adversely affect their education; - Services students can access for information on their employment rights and conditions, and how to resolve workplace issues, including how to prevent workplace exploitation; - A tour of SITCM facilities, classrooms, library, Teaching Clinic, student recreational areas, student administration, and other relevant campus facilities such as toilets, fire exists and restricted areas.
+- Support services available to assist students in adjusting to study and life in Sydney. - English language and study assistance programs. - Legal services. - Emergency and health services. - Complaints and appeals processes. - Course attendance and progress requirements. - Support services available to assist students with general or personal circumstances that adversely affect their education in Sydney. - Services students can access for information on their employment rights and conditions, and how to resolve workplace issues, including how to prevent workplace exploitation. - A tour of SITCM identifying classrooms, student areas, student administration area, and any other relevant areas, such as toilets, fire exits, and restricted areas. - Information on Moodle, including its functions and use. - A hard copy of the Student Manual given to each student. - A tour of SITCM facilities, classrooms, library, Teaching Clinic, student recreational areas, student administration, and other relevant campus facilities such as toilets, fire exists and restricted areas.